kodehat/signcolors/README.md

 ## Languages

-The plugins comes with built-in *English*, *German* and *Russian* support.
+The plugins comes with built-in *English*, *German* and *Russian* language support.

 ### Adding a language

 To add a language, you can copy the `EN.yml` in the `languages` folder and name it like your language.
 For example `GB.yml` and change its content as you like.
 Then change the `language` key in the `config.yml` to your language file code.
 In the example above it would be `GB`.

 ## License